SaiAmirthesh/Aetherium/README.md

 ## Configuration

-Edit `ai_shell/config.py` to change the Hugging Face model or generation parameters.
+Edit `ai_shell/config.py` to change the Gemini model or generation parameters.

 ## Notes

-- First run will download the model from Hugging Face.
-Ensure you have a stable internet connection.
-- Output depends on the model's capabilities.
+- Output depends on the Gemini model's instruction-following capabilities.
 - For best results, use instruction-tuned models.

 ## Contributing